 - The development of a new Employment Area south of the City's urban boundary was a consistent suggestion from stakeholders. - The final key theme discussed among stakeholders focused on the types of employment the City can attract through its Employment Areas as well as the nature of industrial parcels required to accommodate these target industries.
 Stakeholders discussed Niagara Falls' previous success in attracting food-related industries to the City.
 There has been a dedicated effort to move away from low-density employment uses, such as logistics operations, towards knowledge-based employment.
 The development of a potential medical business park adjacent to the City's new hospital is an example of the desired employment land uses moving forward.
 The City's supply of vacant employment land is not currently supportive of new operations within such industries, because smaller parcel sizes cannot support operations with long-term expansion visions.
+Maintaining an adequate supply of larger parcel sizes will be important for the City of Niagara Falls moving forward.
 While some stakeholders expressed the need for larger parcel sizes, others referenced past business attraction to the Montrose Road Industrial Area, where parcel sizes had to be reduced to accommodate developer demand.